tm-LBenson/reading-notes/401-notes/read-02.md

 [An introduction to NodeJS and Express](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction)

 ### Explain middleware, answer as though I were a non-technical recruiter.

+Middleware are custom functions, or scripts are run on the request or response objects.
+They are ran during the request-respons-cycle.

 ### Express the most popular __ __ ____.

+Node Web Framework

 ### Express is “unopinionated.”
 What does that mean?

+Unopinionated means there isn't a "right way" to do things.
+That can make the framework more versatile yet more challenging to use.

 ### What is a module and why is modularity useful to us as developers?
+A module is a JavaScript library or file that can be imported with the require method.

 [What is NPM?]()